tez-capital/docs.tez.capital_content/en/tezbake/tutorials/failover-procedure.md

 - **TezSign**: Unplug the USB cable from the primary computer
 - **Ledger**: Unplug from primary and close the Baking app

-If you cannot access the primary machine physically, wait at least 2-3 blocks (~20-30 seconds) after the last known signing before proceeding.
+If you cannot access the primary machine physically, wait at least 2-3 blocks (~12-18 seconds at 6-second block times) after the last known signing before proceeding.

 ### Step 4: Note Current Block Level